The Best Bulbs to Plant in the Fall

 August 27, 2018

-If you enjoy seeing daffodils, tulips, and hyacinth bloom in the spring, keep in mind these bulbs need to be planted in the fall.
+If you enjoy seeing daffodils, tulips, and hyacinths bloom in the spring, keep in mind that these bulbs need to be planted in the fall.
 See our handy fall-planted bulbs chart for a list of flowers for your zone—and order bulbs in advance—or, mark your calendar so that you don’t forget!
-See more detail—plus, flower photos!
+See more details—plus, flower photos!

 Spring-flowering bulbs are planted in the fall to give them ample time to grow roots during winter and come up early in the spring.
 So, if you think that autumn’s the time to stop gardening, think again!
 Fall will be bulb-planting time!
 It’s so easy to stick bulbs in the ground—and so magical to see their colorful blooms emerge in late winter and early spring!

 Bulbs can be ordered from a mail-order catalog ahead of time, so that the bulbs arrive right in time for fall planting.
 Or, make a note in your calendar to buy bulbs in the fall.
 Planting time is usually late September to mid-October in northern climate so that bulbs can grow roots before the ground freezes.
 (Tulips are one exception–you can plant these as late as you can get them into the soil.)
 In southern climates, plant bulbs in mid-October through November; you can plant them as late as December but the later you wait, the less able the bulbs will be to establish themselves.